Mashhad, Iran: Best Things to Do – Top Picks

 Pilgrimage Tours and Cultural Walks

 Specialized pilgrimage tours take you on a journey through the heart of the city’s spiritual traditions.
-Visiting the Imam Reza Shrine with a knowledgeable guide offers insights into its history, architecture, and religious significance5.
+Visiting the Imam Reza Shrine with a knowledgeable guide offers insights into its history, architecture, and religious significance.
 These tours often include lesser-known sites, giving you a comprehensive understanding of the region’s faith and culture.

 Cultural walks are another way to immerse yourself in the city’s vibrant past.
 Stroll through historic districts, where every street tells a story.
-Visit notable museums and landmarks, learning about the events and people that shaped this place17.
+Visit notable museums and landmarks, learning about the events and people that shaped this place.

 Exploring Hidden Gems in the City